 There is a vast array of marketing analytics software out there, and probably even more reasons why you need to have marketing analytics for a successful marketing campaign.
 Two of the biggest names in marketing analytics are Google Analytics, and HubSpot Analytics.

-These two marketing analytics softwares are both helpful in digesting data as it refers to your website.
+softwares are both helpful in digesting data as it refers to your website.
 However, while both share some similarities, there are differences between the two that can make all the difference in analyzing your campaigns progress.
 So what are the differences between the two?
 How can they work together?

 What are they?